jkraemer/mail-gpg/README.md

 Thanks to:

+* [Planio GmbH](https://plan.io) for sponsoring the ongoing maintenance and development of this library
 * [morten-andersen](https://github.com/morten-andersen) for implementing decryption support for PGP/MIME and inline encrypted messages
 * [FewKinG](https://github.com/FewKinG) for implementing the sign only featur and keyserver url lookup